U.S. homebuilder confidence falls to 11-month low in July

-July 19 (Reuters) - U.S. homebuilder confidence in the market for single family homes fell in July to its lowest level since August 2020.
+(Reuters) -U.S. homebuilder confidence in the market for single family homes fell in July to its lowest level since August 2020, driven by shortages in both supply and labor.

 The NAHB/Wells Fargo Housing Market index declined to a reading of 80 this month from 81 in June.
 Economists polled by Reuters had expected the index to advance marginally to a reading of at 82.
 A reading above 50 means more builders view market conditions as favorable than poor.
 The index hit an all-time high of 90 in November 2020.